What is Premenstrual Syndrome (PMS)?

 Mild to moderate PMS symptoms can often be managed with eating nourishing food, doing regular exercise (at least 30 minutes, five times per week), reducing stress levels and perhaps taking some dietary supplements under the guidance of your GP.

 Try to eat a diet rich in fruits, vegetables, protein and whole grains and make sure you are drinking enough water.
 It is also a good idea to cut down on caffeine and salty or sugary foods - we know this seems easier said than done when your body is experiencing PMS cravings, but it will to wonders to reduce bloating and breast tenderness.
 As always, you should also avoid smoking altogether to support a healthy body.

 Sleep, Move, De-Stress

-Making sure you get enough sleep is also very important, and practicing relaxing activities like yoga, meditation and breathing exercises will help to reduce stress levels and support emotional balance.
-Yoga and Pilates are great options for exercise, as they allow you stretch and reduce pain, while helping you de-stress at the same time.
+Making sure you get enough sleep is also very important and practising relaxing activities like yoga, meditation and breathing exercises will help to reduce stress levels and support emotional balance.
+Yoga and Pilates are great options for exercise, as they allow you to stretch and reduce pain while helping you de-stress at the same time.

 Supplements and Medication

 Calcium, magnesium, evening primrose oil and vitex (chasteberry) have all been shown to have positive effects for reducing PMS symptoms - chat to your doctor about introducing these in the right doses for your body.